PKUDigitalHealth/HeartLang/README.md

 The following example demonstrates the process using the PTB-XL dataset:

 First, run `datasets/dataset_preprocess/PTBXL/ecg_ptbxl_benchmarking/code/reproduce_results.py` to obtain all subset files.
+Then, run `datasets/dataset_preprocess/PTBXL/move_ptbxl_files.py` to move PTB-XL dataset's files.
 At this point, the folder structure will be similar to the following:

 ```
 datasets/
 └── ecg_datasets/
     └── PTBXL/
         ├── all/
+            ├── train_data.npy
+            └── ...
         ├── diagnostic/
         ├── form/
 	├── ...